 And different from MHF and micromixers which involve using alcohol in preparing vesicles, organic solvents have been removed before hydration.
 Thus, on-chip hydration is ideal for preparing 'clean' vesicles for clinical use.
-However, Tutorial review Lab on a Chip hydration requires pre-formed lipid films, which is usually batch achieved, and the vesicles prepared by hydration usually have polydisperse lamellarity.
-For further refinement of the conventional hydration method, future microfluidic integration may focus on generating lipid films on chips and producing small unilamellar vesicles continuously.
+However, hydration requires pre-formed lipid films, which is usually batch achieved, and the vesicles prepared by hydration usually have polydisperse lamellarity.^{134,135} For further refinement of the conventional hydration method, future microfluidic integration may focus on generating lipid films on chips and producing small unilamellar vesicles continuously.
 More work still needs to be done on microfluidic refinements to compete with the extrusion method, which is considered the gold standard for small vesicle preparation.